MalaikaMalik-git/Generative-AI-Projects/avatar-assistant/README.md

   was an explicit scope cut in the project plan to keep the timeline realistic.
 - **No literal blinking.** The chosen avatar model (RobotExpressive, a robot) has no eyelids; a small head-tic substitutes for it.
-Documented in `frontend/SESSION4_README.md`.
 - **Browser-dependent voice input.** Speech-to-text is reliable in Chrome/Edge, partial in Safari, and off by default in Firefox.
 Text input always works regardless — **demo in Chrome**.